-It is inappropriate for a transportation provider to request prior authorization from the Prior Authorization Agent.
+It is inappropriate for a transportation provider to request prior authorization from the Prior Authorization Official.
 Requests for prior authorization of transportation services must be initiated by the ordering practitioner or other designated requestor.

 All prior authorizations should be sought within thirty (30) days of the date of service.
-Prior authorizations submitted beyond this date are subject to payment disallowance.
+Requests submitted beyond this time are subject to payment disallowance.

-Policy Regarding Requests for Prior Authorization Submitted After the Trip
+Requests for Prior Authorization Submitted After the Trip

-The Department of Health requires all Medicaid providers to submit a claim within 90 days of the date of service, unless submission of the claim is outside the control of the provider.

-Since the prior authorization (PA) process is an inherent step in the claiming process, it is also governed by the 90 day claiming regulation at 18 NYCRR §540.6.
+The Medicaid Program requires all Medicaid providers to submit a claim within 90 days of the date of service, unless submission of the claim is outside the control of the provider.
+Since the prior authorization process is an inherent step in the claiming process, it is also governed by the 90 day claiming regulation at 18 NYCRR §540.6.

-Many PA requests submitted greater than 90 days after the date of service are done so because transportation providers cannot confirm an enrollee's Medicaid eligibility for the transportation services rendered because the eligibility determination is pending action by the Department of Social Services.
-In these instances, the DOH considers the PA request and claim submission to be outside the provider's control.
-Consequently, the DOH expects transportation providers to diligently monitor the eligibility verification system to determine when Medicaid eligibility is retroactively approved, and the date for which eligibility is effective.
+Many requests submitted greater than 90 days after the date of service are done so because transportation providers cannot confirm an enrollee's Medicaid eligibility because the eligibility determination is pending action by the Department of Social Services.
+In these instances, the Medicaid Program considers the request and claim submission to be outside the provider's control.
+Consequently, the Medicaid Program expects transportation providers to diligently monitor the eligibility verification system to determine when Medicaid eligibility is retroactively approved, and the date for which eligibility is effective.